IngoMeyer441/simple-term-menu/README.md

 You can now select a menu entry and accept your choice by hitting enter or cancel the menu with escape or `<Ctrl>-C`.
 `show` returns the selected menu entry index or `None` if the menu was canceled.

+You can pass an optional `title` to the `TerminalMenu` constructor which will be placed above the menu.

 ### Styling

 You can pass styling arguments to the `TerminalMenu` constructor.
 Each style is a tuple of keyword strings.
 Currently